TomasHubelbauer/html-responsive-table/readme.md

   but their limits and possibly ratios change so that the resulting table size grows by the same amount the divider did)

+Compare the results of the new algorithm idea below with the existing old implementation to see if they match up - but account for the bug with weights the current old one has, so probably do a lot of manual checking for the dynamic dead space cases (unroll manually with multiple variants of the deadspaces).
+Also fit the fact that this will still remove 2nd before 3rd in the test column set even though second has bigger weight than third.

 ## New Algo

 In order to avoid having to iterate all the viewport values, I'm working on